RSS-Driven Campaigns use merge tags to pull in RSS (Real Simple Syndication) content from your blog.

 If this is your first send, we only send the posts from 24 hours before your campaign was activated for daily, from the last seven days for weekly, and the past 30 days for monthly.

-Set RSS Send Time
+About the RSS Send Time Options

-Adding Multiple Feeds
+Add Multiple Feeds

 Control RSS Feed Content

-When you use the Email Designer RSS content blocks we take care of formatting for you.
-However, you can add or remove the RSS Items to create a customized look.
-Just make sure to keep the *|RSSITEMS:|* and *|END:RSSITEMS|* options as your opening and closing tags.
+When you use RSS content blocks inside the Campaign Builder, the formatting is already taken care of.
+If you choose to add or remove RSS items to customize the look of your campaigns, keep the *|RSSITEMS:|* and *|END:RSSITEMS|* options as your opening and closing tags.
 This tells the system what elements from your feed you want to include in your campaign.

-- Navigate to the Campaigns page.
+Navigate to the Campaigns page.